-Butler Montessori is a Maryland Green School!
+Butler Montessori is a Certified Maryland Green School!

 Located on 22-acres near the agricultural reserve, our students have access to pollinator gardens, an organic farm, fruit orchards, creeks, and hiking trails.
 Sustainability and environmental practices are woven into daily activities.